Scaling an Evidence-Based Instructional Coaching Program for Teachers

 Teacher at whiteboard with math students

 One way to improve K-12 education outcomes is to scale-up programs that have rigorous evidence of effectiveness.
-This AIR-led project focused on a teacher professional learning program called MyTeachingPartner-Secondary.
+This AIR-led project focused on a teacher professional learning program called MyTeachingPartner-Secondary (MTP-S).
 Prior to the project, the program had already demonstrated positive impacts on student achievement in two randomized controlled trials.

-With support from the Education Innovation and Research program administered by the U.S. Department of Education, the project used a multi-prong strategy to expand the use of the program and boost awareness of it and its distinctive features.
-It also generated rigorous evidence to inform improvements and examine program impacts.
+With support from the Education Innovation and Research program administered by the U.S. Department of Education and a grant awarded by the William T. Grant Foundation, the project used a multi-prong strategy to expand the use of the program and boost awareness of it and its distinctive features.
+It also evaluated both the implementation and impact of the program to inform future program improvement.

 Expanding Use of the Program